New Jersey Jackals: 2014

 while allowing the league to maintain its own separate identity.

 The Jackals hosted the St. Paul Saints, Winnipeg Goldeyes, & Lincoln Saltdogs going 4–5.

 The Winnipeg Goldeyes returned to Yogi Berra Stadium on June 17, 2014, for the first time since losing the Northern League Championship to NJ on September 21, 2002.
 A span of 4,287 days between games.

-Jackals manager Joe Calfapietra recorded his 700th managerial win on July 7, a 4–3 victory over Les Capitales de Québec at Le Stade Municipal.
+Jackals manager Joe Calfapietra recorded his 700th managerial win on July 7, a 4–3 victory over the Capitales at Stade Municipal.

 NJ visited the Sioux Falls Canaries, St. Paul Saints, & Winnipeg Goldeyes in August.
 Going 5–4 on the road trip.

-On August 25, the Jackals eliminated rival Quebec Capitales (winners of 5 consecutive League Championships) & earned themselves a 13th postseason appearance in 17 years with a 7–3 home victory.
-The Jackals finished one game behind the Boulders with a 55–41 record.
+On August 25, the Jackals eliminated the Québec Capitales (winners of 5 consecutive League Championships) & earned themselves a 13th postseason appearance in 17 years with a 7–3 home victory.
+The Jackals finished one game behind their rivals, the Boulders, with a 55–41 record.

 New Jersey lost its fourth consecutive league championship series, falling in six games to Rockland after winning the first two at home.